felipe-sanchez/dotemacs/.emacs.d/elpa/bbdb-readme.txt

 (defun bbdb-change-record (record &optional need-to-sort new) "Update the database after a change of RECORD.
+Return RECORD if RECORD got changed compared with the database, return nil otherwise.
 NEED-TO-SORT is t when the name has changed.
 If NEW is t treat RECORD as new.
 New records are hashed.
-If a record is not new, it is the caller's responsibility to update the hash-table for RECORD."
+If RECORD is not new, it is redisplayed.
+Yet it is then the caller's responsibility to update the hash-table for RECORD."
   (if bbdb-read-only
       (error "The Insidious Big Brother Database is read-only."))
-  (unless bbdb-notice-hook-pending
-    (run-hook-with-args 'bbdb-change-hook record))
-  ;; Do the changing.
   ;; The call of `bbdb-records' checks file synchronization.
   ;; If RECORD refers to an existing record that has been changed, ;; yet in the meanwhile we reverted the BBDB file, then RECORD ;; no longer refers to a record in `bbdb-records'.
 So we are stuck!
   ;; All changes will be lost.
-  ;; To avoid this problem we would have to call `bbdb-editable' ;; at an earlier stage.
-Is this relevant?
-Where?
-  (cond ((memq record (bbdb-records))
+  ;; FIXME: Once all records have a UUID, we can identify the corresponding ;; record on disk that got edited, so that the user can merge the edited ;; record with what is now on disk (or do whatever with these two records).
+  ;; This implies, first of all, that *here* we make sure that UUIDs are ;; always unique inside BBDB.
+Should we maintain a second cache for that?
+  ;; If a new record happens to have the same UUID as an exisiting record, ;; this should also throw an error / branch appropriately.
+So the arg NEW ;; will really not be needed anymore and all these things will have a natural ;; solution.
+  (let ((tail (memq record (bbdb-records))))
+    (cond (tail ; RECORD is not new
+           ;; If the string we currently have for RECORD in `bbdb-buffer' ;; is `equal' to the string we would write to `bbdb-buffer', ;; we really did not change RECORD at all.
+So we don't update RECORD ;; unless `bbdb-update-unchanged-records' tells us to do so anyway.
+           ;; Also, we only call `bbdb-change-hook' and `bbdb-after-change-hook' ;; if RECORD got changed.
+           (when (or bbdb-update-unchanged-records
+                     (not (string= (bbdb-with-db-buffer
+                                     (buffer-substring-no-properties
+                                      (bbdb-record-marker record)
+                                      (1- (if (cdr tail)
+                                              (bbdb-record-marker (cadr tail))
+                                            bbdb-end-marker))))
+                                   (let ((cache (bbdb-record-cache record))
+                                         (inhibit-quit t))
+                                     (bbdb-record-set-cache record nil)
+                                     (prog1 (bbdb-with-print-loadably
+                                              (prin1-to-string record))
+                                       (bbdb-record-set-cache record cache))))))
+             (run-hook-with-args 'bbdb-change-hook record)
              (if (not need-to-sort) ;; If we do not need to sort, overwrite RECORD.
                  (bbdb-overwrite-record-internal record)
                ;; Since we need to sort, delete then insert RECORD.
                ;; Do not mess with the hash table here.
                ;; We assume it got updated by the caller.
                (bbdb-delete-record-internal record)
-           (bbdb-insert-record-internal record)))
+               (bbdb-insert-record-internal record))
-        ;; Mostly we do not rely on NEW to identify new records.
-        ((not new)
-         (error "Changes are lost."))
+             (add-to-list 'bbdb-changed-records record nil 'eq)
+             (run-hook-with-args 'bbdb-after-change-hook record)
+             ;; If RECORD is currently displayed update display.
+             (bbdb-maybe-update-display record)
+             record))
-        (t ;; Record is not yet in database (whatever NEW says), so add it.
+          (new ;; Record is new and not yet in database, so add it.
+           (run-hook-with-args 'bbdb-create-hook record)
+           (run-hook-with-args 'bbdb-change-hook record)
            (bbdb-insert-record-internal record)
-         (bbdb-hash-record record)))
+           (bbdb-hash-record record)
-  (unless (memq record bbdb-changed-records)
-    (push record bbdb-changed-records))
+           (add-to-list 'bbdb-changed-records record nil 'eq)
            (run-hook-with-args 'bbdb-after-change-hook record)
            record)
+          (t (error "Changes are lost.")))))

-(defun bbdb-delete-record-internal (record &optional remhash) "Delete RECORD in the database file.
+(defun bbdb-delete-record-internal (record &optional completely) "Delete RECORD in the database file.
-With REMHASH non-nil, also remove RECORD from the hash table."
+With COMPLETELY non-nil, also undisplay RECORD and remove it from the hash table."
-  (unless (bbdb-record-marker record) (error "BBDB: marker absent")) (bbdb-with-db-buffer
+  (unless (bbdb-record-marker record) (error "BBDB: marker absent")) (if completely (bbdb-maybe-update-display record t)) (bbdb-with-db-buffer
     (let ((tail (memq record bbdb-records))
           (inhibit-quit t))